×

 • Breathlessness

-An elevated heart rate for whatever reason is known as tachycardia.
+An elevated heart rate, for whatever reason, is known as tachycardia.
 Different types of tachycardia can result from most heart diseases.
-Arrhythmias, or irregular heartbeats, are one of the causes.
+Arrhythmias, or irregular heartbeats, are a common cause.
 The following are other factors that might cause tachycardia:

 • A surplus of caffeine.